BobTheBuidler/ypricemagic/README.md

 ## Summary
-Use this tool to extract historical on-chain price data from an archive node. ypricemagic will work with both sync and async python codebases.
+Use this tool to extract historical on-chain price data from an archive node.

+ypricemagic is built to work seamlessly with both sync and async Python codebases using the [ez-a-sync framework](https://github.com/BobTheBuidler/ez-a-sync).

 ## Installation

-##### To install:
-ypricemagic is published on [pypi](https://pypi.org/).
+ypricemagic is published on [PyPI](https://pypi.org/).
 Simply install it just as you would any other library.
 ```
 pip install ypricemagic
 ```

 ##### Known Issues:
 Make sure you are using Python >= 3.8 and < 3.11